TimVanMourik/Porcupine/docs/_examples/2_iterables_example.md

 Using Nipype-interfaces again, we added an `IdentityInterface` node that contains an input-port `sub_id` that contains a list `["sub-01", "sub-02"]`.
-This input-port is set as an "iterable" (see [link]() for more info on iterables in Porcupine), such that it "feeds" each value in the `sub_id` input-port one-by-one into the skullstripping pipeline, effectively creating a skullstripping pipeline looped across the T1-weighted structural scans of two subjects.
+This input-port is set as an "iterable" (see [our docs](/Porcupine/documentation/nipype/iterables-and-mapnodes) for more info on iterables in Porcupine), such that it "feeds" each value in the `sub_id` input-port one-by-one into the skullstripping pipeline, effectively creating a skullstripping pipeline looped across the T1-weighted structural scans of two subjects.

 <figure>
 	<a href="{{ site.url }}{{ site.baseurl }}/{{ example_path }}/iterable_port.png"><img